Water Scarcity: Emerging Risks and Implications

 Causes, effects, and case studies

 The causes of water scarcity are multifaceted.
 Climate change is a significant driver, with global warming leading to the melting of glaciers, increased frequency of extreme weather events like El Niño, and rising sea levels, which impact freshwater availability.
 Agriculture is another major contributor, with inefficient irrigation systems, water-intensive crops, and over-extraction of groundwater exacerbating the problem.
-Population growth and increased demand for water in urban areas, as well as for industrial and energy needs, further strain water resources1.
+Population growth and increased demand for water in urban areas, as well as for industrial and energy needs, further strain water resources.
 Poor water management and pollution from nitrogen, pesticides, and industrial waste lead to water quality deterioration.

 The consequences of water scarcity are severe.
 Bodily injury and health risks arise from waterborne diseases and starvation due to food shortages.
 Environmental harm includes habitat loss, reduced biodiversity, and increased frequency of wildfires.
 Economic impacts are felt across agriculture, manufacturing, and energy sectors, with significant losses reported.
-For instance, the drought in 2012 in the United States impacted 80% of agricultural land and resulted in losses of nearly $14.5 billion.
+For instance, the drought in 2012 in the United States impacted 80% of agricultural land and resulted in losses of nearly $14.5 billion.[1]
+Overall, it is forecasted that, due to high water stress, almost a third of global GDP (31%) could be exposed by 2050.[2]

 Two significant case studies could be mentioned: California and Spain.
 In California, the semi-arid climate and uneven water distribution exacerbate water scarcity.
 The state experiences periodic droughts, with most rainfall occurring in the northern regions while the south remains dry.
 Key factors contributing to water scarcity include climate change, over-extraction of groundwater, and mismanagement of water resources.
 Severe droughts have led to significant economic losses and groundwater depletion.
 Agriculture, which uses 80% of the state's developed water, is heavily impacted, and the energy sector faces challenges due to reduced hydropower capacity.
 In response, California has implemented infrastructure improvements, water conservation measures, groundwater management laws, and is developing desalination and wastewater recycling systems.